 Endnotes should only be used to provide extensive information about a particular idea mentioned in the footnotes or in the text.
 Endnotes cannot be substituted for the Reference List.

 Acknowledgments of grants, funds, etc. should be placed in the footnotes or before the reference list.
 The names of funding organizations should be written in full.

 Papers should be submitted as e-mail attachments to the editors at:

 Articles for the Book Reviews section can be submitted at any time.

-Although there also is no restiction for submitting scientific articles, the journal have a minimum scheduled interval of three consecutive issues between two published articles of the same author(s).
+Although there is no restriction for submitting scientific articles, the journal have a minimum scheduled interval of three consecutive issues between two published articles of the same author(s).
 The official acceptance of a scientific article does not mean “immediate publication”.
 Authors shall be notified about the estimated period or specific issue where their articles will be published.
-The decision granting a derogation to this rule is made by the editorial board, based on the recommandation of the scientific board.
+The decision granting a derogation to this rule is made by the editorial board, based on the recommendation of the scientific board.
 Book reviews ans interviews are not subject to this rule.